nishchay/translations/static/english/learningCenter/maintenance.md

 ##### Callback

 We can set callback for maintenance check, this must return boolean value.
 Enable maintenance mode by returning true.
 We can have multiple callback.
-Callback configuraiton is listed below
+Callback configuration is listed below

 | Name | Description |
 | ----- | ----- |